amp-up-io/qti3-test-vue3/README.md

-The QTI 3 Test Component is a Vue 3 JavaScript component that aims to provide an information model, and an execution model (for Outcome Processing), that encapsulates the best practices and behaviors of the 1EdTech QTI 3 Assessment **Test** specification.
+The QTI 3 Test Component is a Vue 3 JavaScript component that aims to provide an information model, and a runtime execution model (for Outcome Processing), that encapsulates the best practices and behaviors of the 1EdTech QTI 3 Assessment **Test** specification.

-A client application can inject QTI 3 Test XML into QTI 3 Test Component, which parses the QTI 3 Assessment Test XML and provides an information model with various methods and properties for inspection back to the client.
+A client application can inject QTI 3 Test XML into QTI 3 Test Component, which parses the QTI 3 Assessment Test XML, thus providing an information model with various methods and properties for inspection back to the client.
 QTI 3 Test Component also has methods for injecting item states which can then be used when running Outcome Processing (such as when submission mode is "individual" or "simultaneous").

-See the 1EdTech QTI 3 Information Model documentation for more information about the QTI 3 Assessment Test lifecycle.
+See the 1EdTech QTI 3 Information Model documentation for more information about the QTI 3 Assessment Test information model and runtime lifecycle.

 [IMS Question and Test Interoperability (QTI): Assessment, Section and Item Information Model Version 3.0](https://www.imsglobal.org/sites/default/files/spec/qti/v3/info/index.html)